 -- Amy White, APS parent, author and journalist

 Barbara is heavily involved in the community.
-She currently serves on:
+She has served on:

 - the Arlington County Board's Fiscal Affairs Advisory Committee,

 - the Arlington County School Board's Advisory Council on Instruction,

 - the Data Committee for the Arlington Partnership for Children, Youth, and Families, and

 - the Board of the Youth Ultimate League of Arlington.

 Barbara is also a 20-year volunteer for children and schools.
 She has served as: